CloudyUnity/High5ive/README.md

 - Keep stuff indented properly!
 Use Ctrl-T to do it automatically.
 - "var" is BANNED except for during foreach loops.

+## Using the UI

+- Create Widgets then add them to your screen using the `addWidget` method.
+- Create methods then link them to your widgets with the `widget.getEvent().addHandler(e -> eventHandler(e));` pattern.
+- If you're creating a new widget with child widgets, they **must** be added to the `m_children` ArrayList.
+    - Events will be called on child widgets.
+    - Parent widgets are responsible for calling the `draw` method on child widgets.
+This is so that the parent can control the order they get drawn in and if they get drawn at all.
+This may change in the future.

 ## How to commit your changes to github using Git Bash

 Note that you might be able to do this using a git extension for processing, cmd or otherwise but I'll explain how I do it.